manyadeeksha46-droid/my-programming-journey/README.md

-# My Programming Journey
+# My Programming Journey 👩‍💻

-I'm a first-year B.Tech ECE student learning programming and GitHub.
+Hi!
+I'm Manya Deeksha Manoj, a first-year B.Tech ECE student.

-### Currently learning
+I'm currently learning programming, Git and GitHub, and exploring how technology and electronics work together.

+## What I'm learning

 - C
 - Python
 - Git & GitHub
+- Basics of Electronics

+## What I'll build

-This repository contains the programs and projects I build while learning.
+I'll be adding the programs, experiments and small projects I create while learning.

+This repository is a record of my progress from beginner to building real projects. 🚀